Skip to main content

 Activate your save office address in under 24 hours.

-Coworking hidden costs add up quickly: printing fees ($0.10-0.25 per page), guest day passes ($25-50 each), after-hours access surcharges, locker rental ($50-100/month), and event space booking fees.
+Coworking extras add up quickly: printing fees ($0.10-0.25 per page), guest day passes (typically $30-50 each), after-hours access surcharges, locker rental ($50-100/month), and event space booking fees.
 Some spaces also charge for phone booth usage or charge premium rates for meeting rooms beyond your included hours.

-Virtual office hidden costs are fewer but still exist: mail forwarding postage (you pay actual shipping costs), per-scan fees at some providers, additional user fees for team access to the dashboard, and setup fees.
+Virtual office extras are fewer but still exist: mail forwarding postage (you pay actual shipping costs), per-scan fees at some providers, additional fees per teammate or per mailbox user, and setup fees.
 Some providers also charge separately for phone answering services that appear included in marketing materials.

 Which One Is Right for You?